Republic Steel

+Republic Steel is an American steel manufacturer based in Canton, Ohio.
+It is a wholly owned subsidiary of Grupo Simec based in Guadalajara, Mexico.
+Republic Steel maintains production facilities in both Canton and Lackawanna, New York, which have been indefinitely idled as of 2023.

-Republic Steel is an American steel manufacturer that was once the country's third largest steel producer.
-It was founded as the Republic Iron and Steel Company in Youngstown, Ohio in 1899.
-After rising to prominence during the early 20th Century, Republic suffered heavy economic losses and was eventually bought out before re-emerging in the early 2000s as a subsidiary.
-The company currently manufactures Special Bar Quality (SBQ) steel bars and employs around 2,000 people.
-It is currently owned by Grupo Simec, based in Guadalajara, Mexico.
+Republic Steel was founded as the Republic Iron and Steel Company in Youngstown, Ohio, in 1899.
+After rising to prominence during the 20th century, it was once the third-largest steel producer in the United States.
+Republic suffered heavy economic losses in the late 20th century and was eventually bought out before re-emerging in the early 2000s as a subsidiary.